Summer learning loss

+There is, however, some evidence that losses in learning over summer break can be relatively easily recovered.

 Gap and summer learning loss

 Mathematics

 Students score lower on standardised maths tests at the end of the summer, as compared to their own performance on the same tests at the beginning of summer.
 This loss was most acute in factual and procedural learning such as mathematical computation, where an average setback of more than two months of grade-level equivalency was observed among both middle- and lower-class students.